In this tutorial:

 - When recording fullscreen video, the Screen Draw button may appear in the capture region.
 Drag the button to reposition it to another display if available, or to a location where it will not block the content you are recording.

-Note: This tutorial is for Snagit version 2023.
-Previous versions do not include this feature or functionality.
+Note: This tutorial is for Snagit version 2024.
+Previous versions may look or function differently.